orestropi/a3-Experiment/README.md

 ---
 ![first chart](./errorgraph.png)

 Our bar chart results are very similar to the Cleveland and McGill results, as you can see.
 Our pie chart results, on the other hand, were marginally poorer than Cleveland and McGill, with a greater spread.
 According to their technique, they labeled their slices with letters at the halfway of each slice, and their slices were all rather large.
-In contrast to our study, where we only reduced the size of our pie chart segments when they were nearly unnoticeable, these characteristics could have improved graphical perception.
+In contrast, in our study we only reduced the size of our pie chart segments when they were nearly unnoticeable.
+These characteristics could have improved graphical perception.

 bootstrapped log2 error distribution
 ---